FarisArmoush/FarisArmoush/README.md

 # Faris Armoush

-Hello there! 👋 I'm Faris Armoush, a passionate Mobile Developer on a journey to master the art of mobile development.
+Hello there! 👋 I'm Faris Armoush, a Mobile-Engineer 📱 on a journey to master the art of mobile development.

 ## About Me